PfeifferMicha/imhotep/Documentation/Source/input.md

 	Called when the mouse wheel was used while hovering over the object.
 	Note: This is also called when using the controller's touchpad.

+Custom events added by us:

+- IPointerHoverHandler - void OnPointerHover( PointerEventData data )
+	Called whenever the mouse is over an object.